ajwagers/ajwagers/README.md

 Projects in this GitHub

+[Gravity Run](https://github.com/ajwagers/GravityRun) -- This is my entry for the Space Force Association Game Jam from March 2024.
+You play as a rocket but you can only move up and down, you must use the gravity of passing objects to move left and right.
+Collect space probes and score points but watch out for the black hole!

 [Dadbot](https://github.com/ajwagers/chatbot_0.0) -- I have a couple rough attempts at building a chatbot using AI.
 The first version was a chatbot that tells Dad Jokes but would work as a FAQ chatbot.

 [textreset.sh](https://github.com/ajwagers/textreset.sh) -- This is a bash script I wrote for my [PinePhone](https://pine64.com/product-category/pinephone/) to clear out the MMS cache which, if full, would keep regular SMS messages from getting through.